top of page

 Welcome to Zhao Group at NEU!

-We develop and apply electronic structure theory and machine learning to design catalysts for new energy and sustainability.
-We are interested in transforming carbon dioxide to fuels, converting nitrogen gas to ammonia, activating methane to multi-carbon hydrocarbons, and upcycling plastic waste!
-We have multiple openings for postdocs and graduate students!
+We develop and apply electronic structure theory, including density functional theory, embedded correlated wavefunction theory, machine learning-assisted molecular dynamics, to design heterogeneous catalysts.
+We are interested in transforming carbon dioxide to fuels, converting nitrogen gas to ammonia, activating methane to multi-carbon hydrocarbons, and upcycling plastic wastes!
+We have openings for graduate students.

 01/2025: Chengyu won first prize of the best poster award at New England Catalysis Symposium!